ST10520467/MyimadAssignment2-/README.md

 [![Platform](https://img.shields.io/badge/Platform-Android-brightgreen.svg)](https://developer.android.com)
 [![Kotlin Version](https://img.shields.io/badge/Kotlin-1.9.0-blue.svg)](https://kotlinlang.org)

-#Purpose of App UQUIZ
+## Purpose of App UQUIZ
--The purpose of this app is to allow the users of this app to study and verify life hacks with flashcards.
+* **The purpose of this app is to allow the users of this app to study and verify life hacks with flashcards.
--This app provides a Life Hack or an Urban Myth.
-This app is a flashcard game which helps users test their common sense, learn useful and safe real world shortcuts.
+* **This app is also made as users often struggle to distinguish between genuine productivity tips and urban myths that have gone viral.
--This app is also made as users often struggle to distinguish between genuine productivity tips and urban myths that have gone viral.
+* **This app is for users who want help studying and verify life hacks

 ## 📱 Features
 * **[Feature 1]:** Description of a core functionality (e.g., Real-time data sync).